FarshadJafari97/HAM10000/README.md

 4. Interpretation and Visualization: Gain insights into the model's decision-making process.

 ## How to Use
-1. You can See ipynb file here and edit2. it in: https://www.kaggle.com/code/farshadjafari97/skincancer-detection-multiple-models-83-accuracy
+1. You can See ipynb file here and edit it in: https://www.kaggle.com/code/farshadjafari97/skincancer-detection-multiple-models-83-accuracy